-Best Pick Up Lines For Women, According To Experts
+Relationship Experts Reveal The Best Pick Up Lines For Women To Use On Guys IRL

 The number of times that I have picked up men at bars solely due to the charm and wit I injected into a single sentence that I also expertly delivered is exactly zero.